datacarpentry/image-processing/episodes/10-multidimensional-data.md

 ## Processing 3D volumetric data

-Recall that 3D volumetric data consists of a ordered sequence of images, or slice, each corresponding to a specific axial position.
+Recall that 3D volumetric data consists of an ordered sequence of images, or slices, each corresponding to a specific axial position.
 As an example lets work with `skimage.data.cells3d()`which is a 3D fluorescence microscopy image stack.
 From the [dataset documentation](https://scikit-image.org/docs/stable/api/skimage.data.html#skimage.data.cells3d) we can see that the data has two channels (0: membrane, 1: nuclei).
 The dimensions are ordered `(z, channels, y, x)` and each voxel has a size of `(0.29 0.26 0.26)` microns.
-A voxel is the 3D equivalent of a pixel and the size specifies the physical dimensions (in `(z, y, x)` order for this example).
+A voxel is the 3D equivalent of a pixel and the size specifies the physical dimensions, in `(z, y, x)` order for this example.
 Note the size of the voxels in z ( axial) is larger than the voxel spacing in the xy dimensions (lateral).
 Let's load the data and visualise with Napari:

 ```python
 cells3d = ski.data.cells3d()